grafana/grafana/docs/sources/panels/visualizations/time-series/create-line-graphs.md

 #### Opacity

 Transparency of the gradient is calculated based on the values on the y-axis.
-Opacity of the fill is increasing with the values on the y-axis.
+Opacity of the fill is increasing with the values on the Y-axis.

 ![Gradient mode opacity example](/img/docs/time-series-panel/line-graph-gradient-opacity-7-4.png)